mtth/azkaban/README.rst

 Lightweight command line interface (CLI) for Azkaban_:

+* Create and delete projects from the command line.
 * Define jobs from a single python file.
-* Build projects, upload to Azkaban, and run workflows from the command line.
+* Build, upload to an Azkaban server, and run workflows programmatically.

 Installation